 Local Streets provide access to residential, commercial, or mixed use districts.
 The majority of Charlotte's streets are classified as local streets and are typically built as development occurs.
-This cross-section is for Local Streets within the preliminary future Transit Station Subarea.
-Local Streets within the Established Neighborhood Subarea are likely to remain unchanged and therefore a specific cross section is not provided for them.
+This cross-section is for Local Streets within the Transit Station Sub-area.
+Local Streets within the Established Neighborhood Sub-area are likely to remain unchanged and therefore a specific cross section is not provided for them.

-C Future Developmen nt Standards Roadway and On-Street Parking Travel area varies, typically one travel lane in each direction 2'6" curb and gutter No bicycle lanes.
+C Future Development Standards Roadway and On-Street Parking Travel area varies, typically one travel lane in each direction 2'6" curb and gutter No bicycle lanes.
 Bicycles would share the travel lanes with vehicles.
-Recessed parking should be incorporated as development occurs Planting Strip • 8' planting strip with street trees per Charlotte Tree Ordinance Sidewalk • 8' sidewalk the second secon Recommended Building Setbacks For buildings with ground floor retail or office: At back edge of sidewalk, or as near to back of sidewalk as zoning permits For other buildings: Either at back edge of sidewalk, or in accordance with zoning setback requirements This plan serves as the adopted streetscape plan for local streets in the preliminary future Transit Station Subarea, such as Torrence Street (above).
-Source: Charlotte Department of Transportation
+No on-street parking lanes Planting Strip 8' planting strip with street trees per Charlotte Tree Ordinance Sidewalk • 8' sidewalk Recommended Building Setbacks For buildings with ground floor retail or office: At back edge of sidewalk, or as near to back of sidewalk as zoning permits For other buildings: Either at back edge of sidewalk, or in accordance with zoning setback requirements This plan serves as the adopted streetscape plan for local streets in the Transit Station Sub- area, such as Torrence Street (above).
+Source: Charlotte Department of Transportation •

-68 Part I: Concept Plan
+66 Part I: Concept Plan